Wiredcraft/test-backend/README.md

 to avoid the lost update or other anomalies in case of data race.

 #### Delete API
-The delete API is to delete by userId, leveraging  `DELETE` semantics in REST world.
+The delete API is to delete by userId, leveraging the `DELETE` semantics in REST world.

 #### Data Storage
 Actually the data storage only requires **transactional** and **durable** **KV** storage.